 KVS TGT Science Exam Pattern 2026

-Understanding the exam pattern is crucial for candidates to familiarize themselves with the exam mode, question types, topics covered, marking schemes, and other essential details.
-The KVS TGT Science Exam Pattern for 2026 is structured into two tiers: Tier 1 and Tier 2.
+Familiarizing yourself with the exam pattern is crucial for understanding the test mode, question distribution, and marking criteria.
+The KVS TGT Science Exam Pattern 2026 is divided into two distinct tiers: Tier 1 and Tier 2.

 KVS TGT Science Exam Pattern 2026 for Tier 1

-The Tier 1 examination will be conducted in an OMR-based format, comprising 100 objective-type questions carrying a total of 300 marks.
-There is a provision for negative marking; 1 mark will be deducted for each incorrect answer.
+The Tier 1 examination is conducted in an OMR-based format, featuring 100 objective-type questions totaling 300 marks.
+Please note: there is negative marking, with 1 mark deducted for every incorrect response.

 | Parts | Subjects | No. of Questions | Total Marks | Duration |